yusif-ifraimov/Data-Science-M.Sc/Advanced Software Techniques/FlapPy_Birds/README.md

 Initially, my idea was to use AI to play this game but later on I decided that this will make a project too complicated so I decided to keep things simple

-As for me,the main idea around all this pet project was to get to know the concepts of Software Engineering.
+As for me, the main idea around all this pet project was to get to know the concepts of Software Engineering.

 [//]:#
 ![video](https://thumbs.gfycat.com/BadHandmadeAntipodesgreenparakeet-size_restricted.gif)